danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 * when to load directly and when to load in a deferred fashion, "lazily"
 * when and how to leverage parallelism
-* handling deeply heirarchical or unstructured data using container types not specifically mentioned here
+* handling deeply hierarchical or unstructured data using container types not specifically mentioned here
 * when to detect types implicitly and when to mark up types explicitly
 * remote access